Certificate in Environmental Writing

-The Undergraduate Certificate in Environmental Writing (CEW) is a fantastic new offering for Illinois students wanting to engage the latest research in sustainability science — and to build their skills in environmental communication.
+The Undergraduate Certificate in Environmental Writing (CEW) is a fantastic offering for Illinois students wanting to engage with the latest research in sustainability science — and to build their skills in environmental communication.

 The motto of the CEW is “turning data into narrative” — learning about the latest scientific research on the environment and how to communicate that research effectively to the public.

-When enrolled in the certificate capstone course (498), you will have the opportunity to submit your work for publication in the new iSEE online magazine for student environmental writing, Green Century.
-If successful, you will work closely with the editors and production staff of Green Century on developing your work to a professional, publishable standard.
+When enrolled in the certificate capstone course (498), you will have the opportunity to submit your work to the new iSEE publication for student environmental writing, Q Magazine.
+If successful, you will work closely with the editors and production staff of Q on developing your work to a professional, publishable standard.

-The second-step courses, 460 and 477, emphasize the deep interconnections between nature and human lifestyles, how everything from food on your table to the jeans you wear flows through complex global chains, with resource costs and waste at each point.
+The second-step courses, 467 and 477, emphasize the deep interconnections between nature and human lifestyles, how everything from the food on your table to the jeans you wear flows through complex global chains, with resource costs and waste at each point.
 How can we make those product chains more sustainable?

 Let’s say you’re interested in taking one of these courses, but don’t want to commit to the certificate.
 That’s fine, too!
-We want as many students as possible involved in our Environmental Writing Program.
+We want as many students as possible involved in environmental writing.

 Faculty committed to teaching in the CEW include English Professor Gillen D’Arcy Wood, a prize-winning environmental historian and iSEE Associate Director; SESE Clinical Associate Professor Rob Kanter, author of the Environmental Almanac; Jamie Jones, Assistant Professor of English; John Barnard, Assistant Professor of Comparative & World Literature; and Lucinda Cole, Visiting Associate Professor of English.